elenaferr0/bnb-branching-strategy-learning/notes.md

 - useful explanation of regression metrics https://scikit-learn.org/stable/modules/model_evaluation.html#r2-score
 - https://github.com/scipopt/PySCIPOpt/issues/447
 - "knee" region of the Pareto frontier (when minimizing both mse and fit time)
+- cite for pseudo branching/hybrid https://arxiv.org/pdf/2112.08872
+Pseudocosts measure the average gain per eliminated fractionality for down and up branch separately, with the average being calculated from candidates which we branched on in the past that correspond to the same variable.
+Pseudocosts can be calculated very fast, however, using them also creates larger trees than strong branching.
+In particular, pseudocost scores are unreliable at the top of the tree, as there is only little/no historic data from which the averages can be calculated

 Default branching rules:
 ```